 Allergan is a UK-based pharmaceuticals company.
 It identified five key user personas for its website: investors, healthcare professionals, journalists, consumers and pharmacists.
 Site content is personalised for these personas, as well as on an individual level, based on previous site behaviour.
 For example, if a user searched the site for arthritis drugs, relevant product pages will be prominently displayed the next time they visit.
 Previous site behaviour is also used to drive email marketing automation.
 So the user who searched for arthritis drugs might be sent a white paper on arthritis via email once they leave the site (if they’ve previously supplied their email address).
 Since launch, the site has seen an increase in pages visited per session of over 50 percent, while the average time on page doubled from 45 seconds to 1 minute 35 seconds.

-Users of the Allergan site who have indicated an interest in investor material are presented with a homepage that highlights the company’s latest news for investors.
+Users who have indicated an interest in investor material are presented with a homepage that highlights the latest news for investors.

 Parenting Ideas Club